 2505-12 PUBLIC STAKEHOLDER INVOLVEMENT

 12.01 Scheduling .
 Involvement of the public in the discussion of the results of the NRC’s annual assessment of the licensee’s performance can occur in various ways once the annual assessment letters have been issued.
+Although the Security Cornerstone is included in the assessment process, the Commission has decided that specific information related to findings pertaining to the Security Cornerstone will not be publicly available to ensure that security information is not provided to a possible adversary.
+Therefore, security-related information other than what is publicly available in assessment letters, final significance determination letters and security inspection report cover letters will not be discussed during public meetings.
+If security-related information, which is a type of SUNSI, must be discussed during the meeting, it shall be discussed during a closed meeting, or during a closed session following a public meeting.
+Agency policy regarding SUNSI is provided in Management Directive 12.6.

 Public stakeholder involvement in the discussion of the results of the NRC’s annual assessment of the licensee’s performance should be conducted no earlier than one week after the annual assessment letters are issued in order to allow time for the licensee to review the contents of the letter.
 As applicable and if possible, the annual public meeting to discuss the NRC’s assessment of the licensee’s construction performance should be coordinated with the ROP-required annual public meeting to discuss the NRC’s assessment of co-located operating reactor(s) performance.